-Green Mountain Scenic Byway is an amazing area for birders, and a variety of species can be seen all along the byway, but particularly along the shore of Lake Apopka.
+Green Mountain Scenic Byway is an amazing area for birders.
+A variety of species can be seen all along the byway in the open spaces, preserves along the shore of Lake Apopka and especially within the Lake Apopka North Shore Restoration Area.

 The Great Florida Birding Trail (GFBT)